 Figure 20: Probable trajectory of the UAP resulting from the observed facts and our analysis.
-Topographic map 40, 5-6 (© NGI, 1:20 000, 2002).

-Since the approaching object descended from an altitude of about 23 meters and seemed to arrive at "eyes level", according to Mrs. AMOND, the U turn would be executed at an altitude of only 3 meters, if it occurred at a distance of 100 m.
+Since the approaching object descended from an altitude of about 20 meters and seemed to arrive at "eyes level", according to Mrs. Amond, the U turn was executed at an altitude of only 3 meters, if it occurred at a distance of 100 m.
 This turn was even more remarkable, since the object was flying at a very low velocity.
-This will require special consideration (chapter III).
-After the U turn, the craft departed towards the SSW in "about the time it takes for one breath".
+This will require special consideration in regard to possible interpretations (chapter III).
+After it U turn, the craft departed towards the SSW in "about the time it takes for one breath".
 We went as far as possible in our rational analysis of the observed facts and not further than that.